MontpellierRessourcesImagerie/microglia-analyzer/docs/measures.rst

 Measures on microglia
 =====================

-- To provide some measurements, microglia as interpreted as graphs.
+- To provide some measurements, microglia are interpreted as graphs.
-- The length are in physical unit if you didn't forget to calibrate your images.
+- The lengths are in physical unit if you didn't forget to calibrate your images.
 - The final CSV contains the following data:

 +-----------------------+------------------------------------------------------------------------------------+